StanfordGeospatialCenter/SGC-3-Things/README.md

 ## Google Earth Engine

 * Login to [The Google Earth Engine Code Editor](https://code.earthengine.google.com/) with your SUNetID and Password.
-[If this gives you problems, email maples@stanford.edu from your Stanford email address and ask for access to Google Earth Engine!]
+[If this gives you problems, email stanford-geospatial@stanford.edu from your Stanford email address and ask for access to Google Earth Engine!]
 * Check out to the SGC's [Earth Engine 101 tutorial](https://arcg.is/0DmS590)
 * Once you are successfully logged in, you can [Clone the SGC Sample Scripts to your own Scripts Repo](https://arcg.is/0DmS590).
 * For some more "Flashy" demonstrations, see our [LoveDataWeek Demo Scripts](https://code.earthengine.google.com/?accept_repo=users/maplesstanford/LoveData23SampleScripts)